michelle-bh/michelle-bh.github.io/README.md

 <link rel="stylesheet" href="/assets/css/main.css">

-# About Michelle Helfman's Portfolio
+# Michelle Helfman's Portfolio
-Michelle Helfman's Data Science Portfolio consisting of 10 projects ranging from Building Airline Confidence to Exploration of Electric Vehicle Sales to Predicting Bank Failures and more.
+Michelle Helfman's Data Science Portfolio consisting of 10 project sections ranging from Building Airline Confidence to Exploration of Electric Vehicle Sales to Predicting Bank Failures and more.

 *	[Building Airline Confidence](Building-Airline-Confidence/README.md):  A series of Tableau and PowerPoint visualizations and presentations focused on building confidence in air travel and Southwest Airlines.